 For the tail feathers, use the Pattern Brush we created in Section 3.
 You can use the Width Tool (Shift-W) on any kind of stroke, including Pattern Brushes.
 In the image below, I am making the top of the stroke wider:

 As you did in Step 4 above, draw some textured strokes for the breast feathers.
 Try not to make all the strokes look alike.
-You can click the Options of Selected Object icon on the Brushes panel, then tick the Flip Across button for a different look.
+You can click the Options of Selected Object icon on the Brushes panel, and then tick the Flip Across button for a different look.

 Add some of the lighter texture brushes to the upper part of the breast.